Sporting events to boost Dublin's expatriate community

 However popular football and rugby are, these global sports are eclipsed by the island’s own indigenous sports.
 Gaelic Games (GAA) capture the nation’s imagination, with Gaelic football being particularly popular.
-However, it is the sport of Hurling which takes center stage in the nations heart and is by far the most popular sport.
-The sport is older than Ireland’s recorded history and the country comes to a standstill every September to watch the All-Ireland championship final – which fills the 82000 capacity in Dublin’s iconic Croke park.
+However, it is the sport of Hurling which takes centre stage in the nation's heart and is by far the most popular sport.
+The sport is older than Ireland’s recorded history and the country comes to a standstill every September to watch the All-Ireland championship final – which fills the 82000 capacity in Dublin’s iconic Croke Park.

 Ireland truly has plenty for everyone, from the bustling modern metropolis of Dublin to the tranquil traditionalism of provincial areas within easy reach.
 As international workers continue to migrate to the city, expect this cultural hub to go from strength to strength.

 Ireland isn't just famous for it's incredible commitment to sporting activities and events, it's rich culture also includes fantastic scenic road trips, ancient sites and arts.
 Discover our blog to find out more about Ireland and why it's a great place to relocate to for high-flying expatriates.